jundalisay/sp/content/en/research/ancient/jewish/old-testament/ezekiel/chapter-03.md

 <sup>3</sup> Son of man, cause your belly to eat, and fill your bowels with this roll that I give you.
 {{< /l >}}

 I ate it and it was in my mouth as honey for sweetness.

 {{< l a="Enki" >}}
-<sup>4</sup> Son of man, go to the Israelites and speak my words to them. <sup>5</sup>  I am sending you not to a people of a strange speech and of an hard language, but to the Israelites, 6 Had I sent you to people who cannot understand you then they would listen to you.
+<sup>4</sup> Son of man, go to the Israelites and speak my words to them.

+<sup>5</sup>  I am sending you not to a people of a strange speech and of an hard language, but to the Israelites.

+6 Had I sent you to people who cannot understand you then they would listen to you.
 7 But the Israelites will not listen to you for they will not listen to me for all the Israelites are impudent and hardhearted.

 <sup>8</sup> Behold, I have made your face strong against their faces, and your forehead strong against their foreheads.

 9 As an adamant harder than flint have I made your forehead: fear them not, neither be dismayed at their looks, though they [be] a rebellious house.

 10 Receive in your heart and  hear with thine ears All my words.

 11 Go to them in captivity, to your people, and tell them: Enki said whether they will hear, or whether they will forbear.
 {{< /l >}}

 12 Then the spirit took me up, and I heard behind me a voice of a great rushing, saying Blessed be  the glory of Enki from his place.